-While the case of dependent \glspl{rv} is not addressed in this work, we mention the option of using generalized Nataf transformations \cite{lebrun2009} to transform the dependent \glspl{rv} into independent ones.
-The sparse interpolation method presented in Section~\ref{sec:sparse_interp} can then be applied to the transformed \glspl{rv}.

-Due to its dependence on random input parameters, the deterministic map $g$ results now in a random output.
-In other words, the input uncertainty propagates through the deterministic model and renders the \gls{qoi} uncertain as well.
-The main goal of \gls{uq} studies is to quantify this output uncertainty by computing statistical measures, such as moments, event probabilities, or sensitivity metrics.
-Denoting the expectation operator with $\mathbb{E}\left[\cdot\right]$, any statistical measure can be written in the general form
+Due to its dependence on stochastic input parameters, the deterministic map $g$ results now in a random output.
+In other words, the input uncertainty propagates through the deterministic model and renders the \gls{qoi} uncertain.
+The main goal of \gls{uq} studies is to quantify this output uncertainty by computing statistics, such as moments, event probabilities, or sensitivity metrics.
+Denoting the expectation operator {by} $\mathbb{E}\left[\cdot\right]$, any statistic can be written in the general form:

-where the functional $\phi$ is chosen according to the sought statistical measure, e.g., $\phi\left(g\right) = g$ corresponds to the expected value of the \gls{qoi}, $\phi\left(g\right) = \left(g - \mathbb{E}\left[g\right]\right)^2$ to its variance, and so on.
-A secondary goal is to approximate the input-output map $g$ with an inexpensive surrogate model $\widetilde{g} \approx g$, which could replace the original model in computationally expensive tasks, e.g., sampling-based \gls{uq}, optimization under uncertainty, or others.
-Both of these goals are pursued here by means of the sparse interpolation method discussed in Section~\ref{sec:sparse_interp}.